 New Zealand women won the right to vote when the Electoral Act 1893 passed on the 19th of September 1893.
 This paved the way for additional liberal reforms that earned New Zealand the reputation as the ‘social laboratory of the world’.
 These reforms included a universal accident compensation scheme, a 48-hour working week, and welfare protection for workers, children and the elderly.

-New Zealand also has a proud history of female empowerment, including the first openly transsexual mayor and MP, Georgina Beyer, elected in 1999; the second-only country to have a pregnant Prime Minister (after Pakistan’s Benazir Bhutto in 1990); women in significant positions of power, including the current head of state (governor-general), prime minister, deputy speaker and chief justice; and almost 40 percent of Members of Parliament are female.
+New Zealand also has a proud history of female empowerment. in 1999, the first openly transsexual mayor and MP, Georgina Beyer, was elected.
+Prime Minister Jacinda Ardern welcomed her first baby in office in 2018, only the second Prime Miniser globally to do so (after Pakistan’s Benazir Bhutto in 1990).
+New Zealand currently has women in significant positions of power, including the current head of state (Governor-General), Prime Minister, Minister of Foreign Affairs, and the Chief Justice.
+And almost half (48 percent) of Members of Parliament are female.

-But we mustn’t stop here – there’s a bigger story to eventually tell.
-New Zealanders aspire to a truly gender-equal country in which women and girls can reach their full potential.
+But we mustn’t stop.
+New Zealanders aspire to a truly gender-equal country in which everyone can reach their full potential.
 And our journey so far is one to be proud of.

 We are also committed to improving the gender balance amongst senior leadership positions in the public sector and supporting women to realise their leadership potential.
 Our Ministry for Women has collaborated with chambers of commerce, economic development agencies, industry training organisations, trade associations and other government departments to promote gender diversity and greater workplace flexibility for both women and men.